 Key Contributions

-• First multi-platform, multi-disciplinary systematic baseline of empirical social media research across 15 years and 59 journals, moving beyond the Twitter-centric framing of prior reviews.
+• First multi-platform, multi-disciplinary systematic baseline of empirical social media research, moving beyond prior Twitter-centric reviews.

-• Demonstrates that Web of Science substantially under-reports relevant papers and develops an alternative discovery pipeline using full-text journal-website search.
+• Demonstrates that Web of Science under-reports relevant papers, and develops an alternative journal-website search pipeline.

-• Validates a reproducible human-in-the-loop LLM annotation methodology (codebook, prompts, and code released) for large-scale meta-scientific work.
+• Introduces and validates a reproducible human-in-the-loop LLM annotation methodology for large-scale meta-science, with publicly released materials.

-• Maps the topical landscape (COVID-19, social movements, political communication, misinformation, body image, etc.) to identify which substantive areas are most exposed to platform data access restrictions.
+• Maps the topical landscape of empirical social media research, showing which substantive areas are most exposed to data access restrictions.

-• Calls for indexing standardization (uniform tagging of publication types, mandatory author keywords) to enable future meta-science.
+• Calls for journal and indexing standardization (uniform publication-type tagging, mandatory author keywords) to enable future meta-science.

 Methods